 The responsibilities of manufacturers that are based within the EU are straightforward, but for manufacturers based outside of the EU who sell on the EU market, it can be difficult to know which economic operator within their supply chain is responsible for what.
 In such cases, an Authorised Representative (AR) will play a part in ensuring a safe and legal production and trading process.
 As an AR is a term used within EU context, this blog will focus on this particular context only, leaving the role of an AR in UK context for our next blog.

-What is an AR?
+What is an European Authorised Representative?

 The Regulations make it mandatory for the manufacturer and the AR to document the conditions of their partnership.
 This official and precise mandate should also list the tasks that the manufacturer will delegate to the AR.
 These tasks include, but are not limited to: